dpapathanasiou/pyBDB/README.md

 pyBDB is a series of helper functions for using [Berkeley DB](https://en.wikipedia.org/wiki/Berkeley_DB) (BDB) in python, on top of [bsddb3](https://pypi.python.org/pypi/bsddb3), with support for secondary indices alongside basic key/value functions.

-Using BDB version 5.3.28 is recommened, since it is the last open license before Oracle switched to AGPL3 starting with BDB version 6.x.
+Using BDB version 5.3.28 is recommended, since it is the last open license before Oracle switched to [AGPL3](https://en.wikipedia.org/wiki/Affero_General_Public_License) starting with BDB version 6.x.

 # Installation